 At this point, you may be tempted to dismiss me as an extrovert.
 “Only extroverts get lonely when they spend time alone,” you may say.
 “They gain good vibes and energy from socializing.”

-I guarantee you that I am an introvert, through and through.
+I guarantee you that I check all the signs of being an introvert.
 As an author, I spend most of my days alone, writing and editing.
 My ideal Saturday night involves takeout and Netflix, and if you invite me to a party, I’ll probably make up an excuse not to go.
 I read constantly, feel unnatural networking, and find it easier to write my thoughts than say them out loud.
 There’s literally a sign on my desk that says, “Please go away.”

 Yes, I’m truly an introvert.
 And introverts crave connection, too.